usnistgov/ndn-dpdk/docs/INSTALL.md

 Certain hardware drivers may require extra dependencies before building DPDK or running the script; see [hardware known to work](hardware.md) for more information.

 The script automatically downloads dependencies from the Internet.
-If your network cannot reach certain download sites, you can specify a mirror site via `NDNDPDK_DL_*` environment variables.
+If your network cannot reach certain download sites, you can specify mirror sites via `NDNDPDK_DL_*` environment variables.
 See script source code for variable names and their default values.

 ## Build Steps